 FloodWaters, AAA Ministry

 FloodWaters AAA (a ministry ANOINTED & APPOINTED for ACTION) has been chosen by Holy Spirit to minister to the spirit, soul, & body of individuals in the community.
 Letitia Dickerson answered the heart cry of God to see people set free spiritually, emotionally, physically, and financially.
-Originally from New Jersey, Letitia Dickerson has lived in San Diego county for more than 23 years.
-She is a mother and grandmother of four.
+Originally from New Jersey, Letitia Dickerson has lived in San Diego county for more than 27 years.
+She is a brilliant and bodacious mother and a grandmother of four.
 She’s gone from homeless to owning two small businesses which she owned and operated for more than then 8 years so she understands the challenges of being inadvertently itinerant or peripatetic.
-She is Vice President of SoCal Day of Hope and President of Floodwaters ministry where community outreaches serve 100s monthly and 1000s annually.
+She is Vice President of SoCal Day of Hope and President of Floodwaters AAA where community outreaches serve 100s monthly and 1000s annually.
 Her desire is to help others not just with a handout but a hand up.
 One of her greatest passions is youth ministry and she has ministered to and mentored youth for more than 20 years.
-Floodwaters mission is to feed and clothe the nations, walk out signs & wonders, cast out demons, lays on sick, and preach the gospel through word and deed.
+Floodwaters mission is to feed and clothe the nations, walk out signs & wonders, cast out demons, lay hands on sick, and preach the gospel through word and deed.

 Rebuilding faith, Rebuilding community, & Restoring souls back to God!